hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/02_File_IO_Writing/exercise/README.md

 ## Part Two: Create a FizzWriter program

-Create a program that writes out the result of FizzBuzz (1 to 300) to a file.
+Create a program that writes out the result of FizzBuzz (1 to 300) to a file:

 * If the number is divisible by 3, print `Fizz`.
 * If the number is divisible by 5, print `Buzz`.